Appearance & Reality > The Lord Jesus Christ > Strong and weak

 I have read some writings of those who hold this view, but I have not come across convincing biblical support for such a position.
 This position is also not in line with spiritual reality.

 It is a grave error to attribute what is of the Lord to the evil one.
 If it is a genuine expression of the power of God, and we categorically state that it is of the evil one, we can incur the wrath of God.
-If we are not sure whether it is of God or of the evil one, we should not state categorically either way.
-In this area, as in all others, we need to adopt a wholesome, balanced, biblical approach.
+If we are not sure whether it is of God or of the evil one, we should not make a categorical statement either way.
+In this area, as in all others, we need to adopt a wholesome, balanced, and biblical approach.

 God does not perform miracles only through those who are truly spiritually strong.
 He can do so even through those who are spiritually weak.

-Consider the Corinthian Christians.
+Consider the Christians in Corinth.
 As far as spiritual gifts are concerned, they were not deficient (1 Cor.
 1:7).
 But Paul has this to say about them:

 1 Corinthians 3:1-3